White Gold vs Platinum

 White gold or rose gold is produced by modifying the alloy to include more silver or palladium [for white gold] or more copper [for rose gold].

 White gold is often plated with Rhodium [a costly naturally white metal] in order to make the white gold ‘extra white’.
-With regular wear Rhodium plating may come off, however this can be replaced easily for a nominal charge.
+With regular wear Rhodium plating tends to come off, however is easily replaced for a modest charge.

 Platinum is an intrinsically white hypoallergenic metal.

-Like fine gold, pure platinum is soft and requires a small percentage of alloys to create a ‘Platinum based’ metal strong enough for practical use yet pliable for craftsmen.
+Like fine gold, pure platinum is soft and requires a small percentage of alloy to create a ‘Platinum based’ metal strong enough for practical use yet pliable for craftsmen.

 Most platinum based metal is 90-95% pure platinum with the balance a blend of different alloys.